Lamer87/Space_Engineers_DLC_unlocker/README.md

     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
   - 3a- (Mega.nz zip) unzip all files and folder from the zip archive in the game "Bin64" folder
   - 3b- (GitHub zip) unzip all files and folder from **INSIDE** `zip\...main folder\` to the game "Bin64" folder
-  - 4 - Run `CreamAPI_Checker.cmd` to install CreamAPI, it automatically makes necessary backup
+  - 4 - Run `CreamAPI_Tool.cmd` and press "C" to install CreamAPI, it automatically makes necessary backup
     Note: If the game is on "C:" drive, you may need to run it using mouse right button, run as admin
   - 5 - You can play.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 - 🗑️ ***Uninstall***:
-  - Just run `CreamAPI_Remover.cmd` to delete all CreamAPI files.
+  - Just run `CreamAPI_Tool.cmd` and press "R" to delete all CreamAPI files.
     Use it to get rid of CreamAPI or before updating to a new unlocker version.
-    Note: Don't worry if the game has been updated in the meantime, the remover knows it ;)
+    Note: Don't worry if the game has been updated in the meantime, it checks first ;)

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 - 🔄 ***If a game patch breaks the unlocker***:
-  - Just run `CreamAPI_Checker.cmd`, it recognizes that CreamAPI is no longer present and takes action.
+  - Just run `CreamAPI_Tool.cmd`, it recognizes that CreamAPI is no longer present and takes action.
     It is not necessary to download a new version of the unlocker when a game patch breaks CreamAPI,
     just run the checker, however when a new DLC comes out you have to download the new unlocker version.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
-- 📂 ***Files and folders of `v0.5`***:
+- 📂 ***Files and folders of `v0.6`***:
   - `cream_api.ini` : the config file of CreamAPI
-  - `CreamAPI_Checker.cmd` : install CreamAPI // check if a game update occur, and restore CreamAPI
+  - `CreamAPI_Tool.cmd` : install / check / remove CreamAPI
-  - `CreamAPI_Remover.cmd` : the file you need to easy remove CreamAPI and restore all to default
   - `Backup\CreamAPI\steam_api64.dll` : the CreamAPI file used by the installer
   - `Backup\Original\` : an empty folder used by the installer for the original file backup
-  - `Backup\url_link` : a link to this page (in GitHub zip this link is in Backup\Original\)
+  - `Backup\url_link` : a link to this page

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---